It's Easy to Go Green with Cincinnati Bell Energy.

 To move your service to a new address, simply call Duke Energy to move your service and get your new account number.
 Once you have your new account number, contact Cincinnati Bell Energy to reenroll with your new account and service address.

-The 10% savings plan is for Cincinnati Bell Energy's ("CBE") variable rate plan offered in the Duke Energy Ohio service area.
-The 10% savings plan applies to your first 12 months of service with CBE.
-CBE guarantees you will save at least 10% each month on your electricity and/or natural gas supply costs compared to the Duke Energy "Price to Compare" Rate.
-There are no further guarantees after the first 12 months.
+The 5% Cashback plan is for Cincinnati Bell Energy's ("CBE") 12 month fixed rate plan offered in the Duke Energy Ohio service area.
+The 5% cash back refund is calculated on the supply portion of your energy bill.
 You can terminate at any time without a termination fee.
+To be eligible to receive the 5% cash back, you must have accrued at least $10 and be in good standing.
+Eligible customers will receive your 5% cash back rebate check 4-6 weeks after the end of your 12-month term.
 CBE's rate for both electricity and natural gas apply to the supply portion of your bill only.
 You will continue to incur service and delivery charges from Duke Energy.

 Q. What does it mean when my bill says 'price to compare'?